Sponsored by German Academic Exchange Service (DAAD) from funds of the Federal Foreign Office

 Summer School completed

-Despite their relatively small surface area, coasts and coastal oceans are of great global importance.
-They link land and oceans, contribute over-proportionally to net primary productivity, harbour highly diverse ecosystems, and are sites of intense carbon remineralisation and burial.
-The southern North Sea (Wadden Sea) is the largest continuous tidal system worldwide.
-It consists of barrier islands and intertidal flats, as well as large embayments and estuarine river mouths.
+Coastal ecosystems are of great global importance as they link land and oceans, strongly contribute to net primary productivity and are sites of intense carbon remineralisation and burial.
+The islands and intertidal flats of the southern North Sea (Wadden Sea) are the largest continuous tidal system worldwide.
 Due to its outstanding international importance and its unique nature, the Wadden Sea is listed as UNESCO World Heritage since 2009.

 The main topics of the summerschool are: